alonso-m/bitbucket-arm-docker/README.md

 Due to the migration to Spring Boot in 5.0, there are changes to how you set up Bitbucket to run behind a reverse proxy.

-In this example, we'll use a environment file.
-You can also do this via specifying each environment variable via the `-e` argument in `docker run`.
+In this example, we'll use an environment file.
+You can also do this via [specifying each environment variable](https://docs.docker.com/engine/reference/run/#env-environment-variables) via the `-e` argument in `docker run`.

 #### secure-bitbucket.env
 ```